“Essential Reading – Part 1”

 b) Adaptability and Awareness

 The ability to adapt to quick changes in tactics even after 300 pulls is a necessity in modern raiding.
-Sometimes, a simple tactical tweak will prove to be the way to get the so desired kill.
+Sometimes, a simple tactical adjustment will lead to the coveted kill.

 Do not be lazy, do not let muscle memory dull your awareness of what is happening on the screen.